Headphone Amps · Side-by-side

 How they were tested head-to-head

-Both the HiFiMan EF499 and the HiFiMan EF500 ran on the same chain, driven from the same Denafrips Enyo 15th DAC fed by the Hermes 12th transport, into the catalogue's reference load - HIFIMAN Arya Organic for headphone amps and Diora Acoustics Chors 5 for speaker amps.
-The two pieces were volume-matched at the output and swapped between the same set of reference recordings - acoustic, vocal-led, dense modern, and large-scale orchestral - so the listener compared like for like every session.
-No demo-room verdicts, no remembered impressions from previous sessions: this comparison is a direct head-to-head, scored against the published amplifiers reference list at the appropriate price tier.
+Same chain for both - the HIFIMAN EF499 and the HIFIMAN EF500, on the same reference chain used for every review in this catalogue.
+The two were volume-matched at the output and swapped across the same set of reference recordings - acoustic, vocal-led, dense modern, and large-scale orchestral - so every session compared like for like.
+No demo-room verdicts, no half-remembered impressions from an earlier listen: this is a direct head-to-head, scored against the published headphone amps reference list at the matching price tier.

 What the 0.1-point score gap actually means

-The score gap between the HiFiMan EF499 and the HiFiMan EF500 is within rounding distance of zero.
-Both pieces are characterised by the same rubric, against the same reference list, by the same listener - so when the numbers come this close, the differences are signature, not skill.
-Read the pros and cons side by side: where one piece's strength is the other's compromise is where you will hear it in real listening.
+The score gap between the HIFIMAN EF499 and the HIFIMAN EF500 is within rounding distance of zero.
+Same rubric, same reference list, same ears - so when the numbers land this close, the differences are signature, not skill.
+Read the pros and cons side by side: wherever one piece's strength is the other's compromise is exactly where you'll hear it in real listening.

 What would flip the verdict

 Neither piece scores higher in any audible way, so the choice is character and context.
-Pick the HiFiMan EF499 if its pros sound like the system you are building; pick the HiFiMan EF500 if its first paragraph reads more like the music you actually play.
-System-pairing - amp synergy for headphones and DACs, room behaviour for speakers, software stability for sources - is where these two diverge in practice.
-Read the full reviews end to end: pros and cons summarise, but the prose tells you which one belongs in your chain.
+Take the HIFIMAN EF499 if its pros sound like the system you're building; take the HIFIMAN EF500 if its first paragraph reads more like the music you actually play.
+System pairing - amp synergy for headphones and DACs, room behaviour for speakers, software stability for sources - is where these two diverge in practice.
+Read both reviews end to end: the pros and cons summarise, but the prose tells you which one belongs in your chain.

 Full methodology, the published reference list, and the scoring rubric live on the about page.
 The reviews each include their own loaner disclosure, comparison list, and listening-window dates.